What will you find in this site?

 Stories

 In the stories section, you can hear the language and in the texts subsection you can also read it in syllabics.
 We are restoring old tapes of Cree stories as well as collecting new ones.
 The stories database contains hundreds of stories and other oral material.
-Some of these are being transcribed and used for literacy training, others will also be translated and made available for language documentation, dictionary examples and teaching Cree.
+Some of these are being transcribed and used for literacy training, others are also translated and made available for language documentation, dictionary examples and teaching Cree.

-back to top Stories section
+Stories section

-Reference Grammar and Linguistic Atlas
+Reference Grammar

 The Terminology Forum is for creating new Cree words.
 Editors are Cree language specialists, teachers, linguists, translators.
 Areas of word creation include medical terminology, justice, information technology.